GistNoesis/Linn-Photobooth/README.md

 - OpenCV (You need to install from source so you can properly show images : I've followed https://medium.com/@debugvn/installing-opencv-3-3-0-on-ubuntu-16-04-lts-7db376f93961 install with python3 support )
 - Python3 ( I've used a virtualenv as you probably should, I've not yet listed the dependencies in requirements.txt (damn OpenCv) : numpy pyserial evdev )
 - Sixad (driver for bluetooth ps3 controller installed from source)
-- Arduino IDE (You need to add your current user to the dialout group to resolve serial permission issues) (Load the ino project, Select board Mega 2560 and serial /dev/ttyUSB0 and then upload)
+- Arduino IDE (You need to add your current user to the dialout group to resolve serial permission issues) (Load the ino project, Install AccelStepper Library using "Sketch->Include Library->Manage Library Select board Mega 2560 and serial /dev/ttyUSB0 and then upload)
 - Fast-Neural-style (https://github.com/jcjohnson/fast-neural-style) (Remember to update torch : see https://github.com/jcjohnson/fast-neural-style/issues/137 ) (Called by remoteart.sh replace "beast" in script by username@yourartserverip and make sure you can ssh without password to this machine before using ssh-copy-id)